The philosophy that built TAXI — and why it might be the most important tool in your creative arsenal.

 That's a fundamentally different kind of competitive advantage.

+Most agencies compete on talent, relationships, or reputation.
+Those things matter.
+But they're also relatively easy to replicate.
 A culture of disciplined critical thinking is much harder to copy.
 It has to be modeled from the top.
 It has to be rewarded consistently, even when it's uncomfortable.
 It has to survive the pressure of deadlines and demanding clients and the very human desire to just ship something and move on.

 When you get it right, the output speaks for itself.
 Work that has been genuinely questioned — that has survived doubt and come out stronger — tends to be work that stands out.
 Not because it's trying to be different, but because it is different.
 It came from a place that most work never reaches.